Faylixe/pygame-vkeyboard/README.md

 ## Customize layout

-The keyboard layout is the keyboard model that indicates which key is displayed and how they are dispatched across the keyboard space.
-It consists in a ``VKeyboardLayout`` object which is built using list of string each string corresponding to a keyboard key row. ``VkeyboardLayout`` constructor is defined as following :
+The keyboard layout is the model that indicates keys are displayed and how they are dispatched across the keyboard space.
+It consists in a ``VKeyboardLayout`` object which is built using list of string, each string corresponding to a keyboard key row. ``VkeyboardLayout`` constructor is defined as following :

 ```python